The 10 Privacy Principles of PIPEDA – Limiting Use, Disclosure, and Retention

 Limiting Use, Disclosure, and Retention

-The principle of Limiting Use, Disclosure, and Retention states that your organization shall limit the ways it uses, discloses and retains personal information.
+The principle of Limiting Use, Disclosure,person and Retention states that an organization shall limit the ways it uses, discloses and retains personal information.

-This means that that your organization should not use or disclose personal information for purposes other than those which you have identified purposes and received consent for.
-Your organization should only retain personal information for as long as is necessary to fulfill its purposes.
+This means that an organization should not use or disclose personal information for purposes other than those which it has identified purposes for and received consent for.
+The organization should only retain personal information for as long as is necessary to fulfill its purposes.

 Exceptions